niphadkarneha/gatsby-blog-neha/content/blog/HowILoveTech/index.md

 + Computer Organization
 + Programming with C++

-Once I completed these courses, I started my transfer/application process at ODU.
+Once I completed these courses, I started my transfer/application process to ODU.
 It was honestly nerve-wracking but I did get into the program.

-> I initially applied for a Master's in Computer Information Systems (CIS).
+> I initially applied for a Master's in Computer Information Systems (CIS) but transferred to Master's in Computer Science right after my first semester.

 ## End - Master's in Computer Science 👩🏽‍🎓